 Security futures for female employees: making private security organizations work for women?

 In the new organizational security-scapes of multiple and diffuse security locations with changeable meanings and configurations, what possibilities are opened up for a new type of security worker?
-An organization studies perspective on organizations as sites of meaning, my PhD research focusses on women in everyday security practices to bring into sharper relief changing discourses that shape and are shaped by new employee identities.
-In particular, it explores self/other talk in how female private security employees experience their sense of self, and aims to show the extent to which organizational practices enable and promote or hinder and dissuade women participation.
+An organization studies perspective on organizations as sites of meaning, my PhD research focusses on femininity, professionalisation and identity.

 Purpose.
 The purpose of this paper is to determine if and how role models presented in entrepreneurship education can influence students’ entrepreneurial activity given that the lack of financial and material means render most role models unattainable.
 Design/methodology/approach.

 Data were collected in three stages from an entrepreneurship workshop programme held in Lagos, Nigeria.
 Nigerian and European undergraduate and graduate business students worked together to develop sustainable business ideas for the European and African market.
 In this exploratory paper, the emphasis for analysis is on the Nigerian students.
 Findings.
 Based on the research results, the authors identified four types of role models and gained insight into how and why they could inspire students at different stages of entrepreneurship education.
 Research limitations/implications.